-As CEO, Laurel Hanscom leads the overall operations and strategy of Global Footprint Network.
+As former CEO, Laurel Hanscom led the overall operations and strategy of Global Footprint Network.
 Laurel is a member of Population Matters’ Expert Advisory Group.

 The views expressed in guest blog posts do not necessarily reflect the opinions and position of Population Matters.